VyacheslavPritykin/NFormlySchema/README.md

   For other simple types:
   `NFormlySchema.MemberSelectDataAttribute`.
-The majority of its code was kindly taken from the `Xunit.MemberDataAttribute` and you may expect similar API.
+The majority of its code was kindly taken from the `Xunit.MemberDataAttribute` and you may expect a similar API.
 The attribute provides a data source for "select" fields,  with the data coming from one of the following sources:
    1. A static property
    2. A static field